gucheng0712/gucheng0712.github.io/_posts/2018-6-23-Bump-Mapping.md

 image: /assets/images/post8.jpg
 ---

-Bump mapping is used for giving models more details by modifying the normal of the model.
+Bump mapping is used for giving models more details with cheap costs by modifying the normal of the model .

 This method doesn't change the models detail level, but give us a visual effect that the model has more details after bump mapping.